bhavikvadhia/pdsnd_github/README.md

 Bikeshare Data analysis using python

 ### Description
-bikeshare.py is an interactive python script which takes input from the user about the city's data they need to see and about the particular month/day the user wants to see.
+bikeshare.py is an interactive python script which takes input from the user about the city's data they need to see and about the particular month/day the user wants to see. \n
+Once the user selects perferences - the metrics are displayed and the user can also see individual rental records as well.

 ### Output Metrics
 time stats          - Most common Month,Day and Hour for bike rental. \n